 From Humility Grew Specialty Coffee

-Since starting his path to specialty and the tireless efforts to keep the taste every bit special, William was and continues to provide seasonal jobs for multiple families in the Kau community.
-Every purchase of our specialty coffee supports our community.
+Since starting the path to specialty and the tireless efforts to keep the taste every bit special, William & Ka’u coffee farmers continues to provide seasonal jobs in the Ka’u community.
+Every purchase of Ka’u specialty coffee supports our communities!